NaveenSa98/Student/README.md

 # Student-Management_System

 ## Overview
 The Student Management System is a comprehensive web application designed to streamline and enhance the process of managing student information within an educational institution.
-This project aims to provide an efficient and user-friendly platform for administrators and teachers to manage students details.
+This project aims to provide an efficient and user-friendly platform for administrators and teachers to manage student details.

 ##Key Features
 #### The system should record essential data of students such as,